-Formative assessment at Level 5 (Years 1-2) allows students to develop their imagination, improve their creativity and take risks without grade consequences.
+Formative assessment at Level 5 (Years 1 and 2) allows students to develop their imagination, improve their creativity and take risks without grade consequences.
 The majority of the time, students will work in groups where collaboration is essential, and students must learn to self-assess without making comparisons to other students.
-We establish ways of working in Level 5 before introducing summative assessments at Levels 6 and 7.
-During Level 5, all students have assessment tests as well as continuous classroom assessments where they receive regular detailed oral and written feedback.
+During Level 5, all students have continuous classroom assessments where they receive regular detailed oral and written feedback.
+During Level 5, process-based ways of working are introduced before the summative assessments used at Levels 6 and 7.